When choosing industrial flooring for your business, a key concern is the safety of the people who will be walking on it.

 Your first thought might be, “I don’t want anyone slipping on my floor; give me the most nonslip floor you’ve got!”
 If so, then hold your horses.
 Your dedication to safety is admirable, but you need one more piece of information: the rougher your floor, the harder it is to clean.

 All vitrified tile floors are relatively easy cleaning.
-Soil does not adhere well to ceramic, and most industrial tiles have a slip-resistant finish that enhances cleanability.
-But the bumpy texture of a nonslip floor means there are tiny nooks and crannies on the surface where dirt can settle, and it will take more scrubbing to get that dirt out.
+Soil does not adhere well to ceramic, and most industrial tiles have a baked-on finish that enhances cleanability.
+But the bumpy, "orange-peel" texture of a nonslip floor means there are tiny nooks and crannies on the surface where dirt can settle, and it will take more scrubbing to get that dirt out.

 The sweet spot is a floor that provides just enough slip resistance to keep people safe without being so coarse it becomes difficult to clean.
 This is true no matter what flooring material you use.